somatechlat/SomaAgentHub/docs/deployment/README.md

-# SomaAgent Production Deployment Guide
+# SomaAgent Deployment Guide

-**Real Production Deployment - No Mocks, No Bypasses**

-This guide covers deploying SomaAgent to a real Kubernetes cluster with full observability, security, and production-grade infrastructure.
+Production deployment to Kubernetes with observability, security, and monitoring.

 ## Prerequisites